whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-30-Glossybox-Subscription-Box-July-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** So last month's box was quite a disappointment and although this month's box faired better, it was still lacking in my opinion.
-A foil packet sample should not be counted as an item and everything else just seemed meh to me.
-I do appreciate the nail polish top coat and the eyeshadow stick, but I'm not sure those two alone should cost me $21 which is the price of this sub.
-Oh well, off I go to unsubscribe for awhile until I see some good spoiler or promo to get me to subscribe again.
+Personally I don't think I would have purchased anything myself if I was given the choice, but since I've already paid for the box, I'm glad that at least I'm able to use every single item in it, so I guess it's still of some value to me.
+Glossybox is one of those boxes to me where sometime you receive amazing items and sometimes it's a total miss.
+But, they do have a great promo going on now though, where you'll receive 2 extra bonus boxes with your first box, so that would totally make the cost of this box a truly great deal.
+So if you haven't subscribed and are a makeup and skincare junkie, now is probably a great time to try them out.
+You can always cancel after your first box, just be sure to do it before the 14th of the month prior to your next shipment (e.g. you must cancel by January 14th if you want to cancel your February charge/box).

 Interested in subscribing?
 You can [visit their website or subscribe here](glossybox.evyy.net/c/164125/266055/4265) to start receiving monthly pink boxes!
 Plus use coupon code **COOLOFF** to get two FREE Bonus boxes when you subscribe to GLOSSYBOX! *Offer valid through July 31st, 2016; 11:59 pm ET.
 New subscribers only.